x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 * **(a) - 3pts:** Output the results of five different random number engines, using a uniform distribution for values between [0-100].
 Generate useful charts and statistics from the output to analyze how uniform these values truly are.
 You are expected to look at some advanced statistics and test, for example: tests like the Kolmogorov-Smirnov test, Chi-square test, Autocorrelation test, and Spearman’s Rank Correlation Coefficient are a few examples of ones your could use.)
 ~~~
 ANS:
 I essentially just commented out code in random.cpp from Discreet2, keeping the uniform_real_distribution for all random number generator engines.
 The first random number generator I used was mt19937_64, followed by knuth_b, minstd_rand, and ranlux48, and sobol.
 I copied the data into separate text files, and then plotted the data in excel (See Graphs Below).
-Additionally using excel, I ran the Chi-square Test, and Correlation Coefficient...
+Additionally using excel, I ran the Chi-square Test, and Kolmogorov-Smirnov Test.

 The Chi-Square Test indicates that the MINISTD_RAND has the highest X2 value, and that the MT has the lowest X2 value; this likely means that MT is the most uniform for the random values.
 ~~~